Herbalism with Victoria Ward

 There are a range of conditions that can be transformed through the practice of panchakarma, a traditional detox method that’s tailored to the needs of the client.
 Issues addressed this way include skin diseases, emotional stress, serious anxiety, digestive problems, elimination disorders and sciatica.

 This is deep-dive stuff where root causes are addressed, and realisations made, allowing you to move forward renewed.
 Panchakarma is a process to be respected, and every person’s experience is different.
-Working with Sunita in your home, you’ll explore dietary changes, practice meditation, enjoy massage, and spend time disconnected from other concerns.
+Working with Sunita and her team, you’ll explore dietary changes, practice meditation, enjoy massage, and spend time disconnected from other concerns.
 You’ll spend a few days getting to know yourself again, and finding new ways to breathe, to relax, to connect, and to use some tried-and-tested means of clearing toxins from your system.

 If you think panchakarma is for you, make an enquiry.
 It could be the best choice you’ve made for a long time.